Ouranosinc/ESPO-R/README.md

 The reference period chosen here is 1981-2010.
 Adjustments are univariate, where corrections are applied separately for each of the 3 variables.
 Data is adjusted for each day of the year, using a rolling window of 31 days.
-For example, the adjustment factors for February 1 (day 32) are calculated using data from January 15 to February 15, over the 30 years of the reference period.
-During the adjustment itself, these factors are used to correct February 1st of all years of the simulation.
 Although computational more expensive the rolling window method allows for better adjustment of the annual cycle.
 Note, this method does not work well with leap years as there is 4 times less data for day 366.
 To remedy this problem, all simulations as well as the reference product are converted to this "noleap" calendar.